Renovamen/blog.zxh.io/_includes/docs/en.md

 ### Home

 Switching among multiple cover images is supported.
-The path and the RGB value of the mask of each cover image should be specified here:
+The path and the RGB value of the mask of each cover image should be specified in the Front-matter of `index.html`:

 ```yaml
 description: # the sentence you want to show on the home page